-The discussion and tables above take into consideration the automatic conversions of all of our outstanding preferred shares (including those preferred shares issuable upon the exercise of outstanding warrants)

-immediately upon the completion of this offering, and the portion of outstanding RSUs granted under our share incentive plan that will become vested upon the completion of this offering.
-They do not take into consideration (i) the portion of outstanding RSUs granted under our share incentive plan which are subject to further service condition and will not automatically become vested upon the completion of this offering and (ii) RSUs that may be granted in the future.
-As of the date of this prospectus, there are (i) Class A ordinary shares issuable pursuant to outstanding granted RSUs which will vest after completion of this offering, (ii) Class A ordinary shares available for future issuance for future grants under our equity incentive plan.
-If any of these RSUs are vested or granted, there will be further dilution to new investors.
+The discussion and tables above take into consideration the automatic conversions of all of our outstanding preferred shares immediately upon the completion of this offering, and they do not take into consideration of (i) the outstanding RSUs granted under our share incentive plan and (ii) the outstanding warrants.
+As of the date of this prospectus, there are also (i) Class A ordinary shares issuable upon the vesting of outstanding RSUs, (ii) Class A ordinary shares available for future issuance upon the exercise of future grants under our equity incentive plan and (iii) 3,501,425 Series A-2 preferred shares and 21,883,875 Series B preferred shares issuable upon the exercise of outstanding warrants.
+If any of these options are exercised, there will be further dilution to new investors.